Select Statement in Go

 }

-.
+In the program above, we have created a channel ch.
 We try to read from this channel inside the select statement.
-The select statement will block forever since no other Goroutine is writing to this channel and hence will result in deadlock.
+The select statement will block forever since no other Goroutine is writing to this channel, resulting in deadlock.

 So this program will panic at runtime with the following message,